Wycliffe USA

-Wycliffe Bible Translators USA (also known as Wycliffe USA) is an interdenominational nonprofit organization with a goal "for people from every language to understand the Bible and be transformed."
+Wycliffe Bible Translators USA (also known as Wycliffe USA) is an American interdenominational Christian nonprofit organization with a goal "for people from every language to understand the Bible and be transformed."

 Based in Orlando, Florida, it partners with many organizations and churches around the world to help facilitate the work of Bible translation.
 It is the largest of the many independent organizations that together are part of Wycliffe Global Alliance.

 History

 Wycliffe USA was founded in 1942 by William Cameron Townsend, and is named after John Wycliffe who was responsible for the first complete English translation of the whole Bible into Middle English.

 It led to the founding of many similar organisations around the world, with separate Wycliffe organizations in over 60 countries within the Wycliffe Global Alliance.

-As of September 2023, translations of either portions of the Bible, the New Testament, or the whole Bible exist in over 3,400 of the 7,300 languages used on Earth.
+As of September 2023, translations of either portions of the Bible, the New Testament, or the whole Bible exist in over 3,658 of the 7,394 languages used on Earth.
 Wycliffe has translated the Bible into more than 700 languages.